scribe-security/docs/docs/valint/policies.md

 # Policies

-Each `policy` proposes to enforce a set of requirements your supply chain must comply with.
-Policies reports include valuations, compliance details, verdicts as well as references to provided `evidence`.
+Each `policy` proposes to enforce a set of requirements (aka `rules`) your supply chain must comply with.
+The outcome of a policy evaluation is a policy result attestation, a report that details the rule evaluatoin results and references to the provided evidence.
 Policy configuration can be set under the main configuration `policies` section.

-Each `policy` consists of a set of `policy rules` that your supply chain must comply with.
 A `policy` is verified if ALL required `rules` included in it are evaluated and verified.
 A `rule` is verified if ANY `evidence` is found that complies with the `rule` configuration and setting.

 ### Usage